 Routes to trek Kilimanjaro

-Kilimanjaro is Africa’s highest mountain at 5895m (19340ft) and one of the most instantly recognisable landmarks on the continent with its snow-capped peak rising 5km above the surrounding plains.
-It is also the highest mountain that can be climbed without specialised mountain equipment or experience.
+Trek Kilimanjaro to the summit of Africa’s highest mountain at 5895m (19340ft).
+This is one of the most instantly recognisable landmarks on the continent with its snow-capped peak rising 5km above the surrounding plains.
+Its the highest mountain that can be climbed without specialised mountain equipment or experience.
 Although straddling the border with Kenya, it is only accessible from Tanzania.

 Mount Kilimanjaro and the associated Kilimanjaro National Park are located in the northern regions of Tanzania, straddling the border with nearby Kenya.
 It’s the highest mountain in Africa, and simultaneously lays claim to the “highest free standing mountain” in the world – it is a singular monstrosity that is not part of a mountain range…as is normally the case.